biocaml/cfstream/README.md

 CONTACT
 =======
-The library is managed under the Biocaml project, though it is no way specific to Biology.
+The library is managed under the Biocaml project, though it is in no way specific to Biology.
 Website: <http://biocaml.org>
 Mailing List: <http://groups.google.com/group/biocaml>